 The fact that these stories mention Maeonia implies that we have to do with an old tradition.
-For it was not clear to people at that time what it meant: If it was just a synonym for Lydia, why use consequently this synonym?
-And if Maeonia was something different, they could not understand it, because the only other meaning of Maeonia was an inland part of the country, which makes no sense.
-(It may be noted that the area indicated by Starke as Māsas, which I suppose to have been old Maionia, has no name in the classical period: it lies in Phrygia ad Hellespontum, Bithynia and Mysia.)
+For it was not clear to people at that time what it meant: if it was just a synonym for Lydia, why would they consequently use the synonym?
+And if Maeonia was something else, they could not understand it, because the only meaning of Maeonia was an inland part of the country, which makes no sense.
+(It may be noted that the area indicated by Starke as Māsas, which I suppose to have been old Maeonia, has no name in the classical period: it lies in Phrygia ad Hellespontum, Bithynia and Mysia.)

 Our solution also solves a strange problem.
 Lydia has always been a landlocked country.
 The Mermnads repeatedly attacked the Greek cities (on the coast).
-"Yet, they never seem to have held a single port for their own use.
+'Yet, they never seem to have held a single port for their own use.'
 (Pedley 1968, 47).
-"Es ist nahezu unglaublich, dass die Lyder die Dardanellen in ihrem Machtbereich hatten und doch an diesem Schlüsselpunkt keinerlei befestigte Seestützpunkte anlegten."
+'Es ist nahezu unglaublich, dass die Lyder die Dardanellen in ihrem Machtbereich hatten und doch an diesem Schlüsselpunkt keinerlei befestigte Seestützpunkte anlegten.'
 (Hanfmann 1960, 517f.)
-This is confirmed by the anecdote in Herodotus (1, 27), where Bias dissuades Kroisos to build ships to attack the islanders.
+This is confirmed by the anecdote in Herodotus (1, 27), where the Greek sage Bias, visiting Kroisos, dissuades him to build ships to attack the islanders.
 It would be as stupid as when the islanders would try to attack the Lydians with cavalry.
-The point is that the Lydians had no experience with ships, just as the islanders had no experience with cavalry (the Lydian cavalry was a dreaded weapon).
-The fact is also noted by Sakellariou (1958, 430).
+The point is that the Lydians had no experience with ships, just as the islanders had no experience with cavalry; on the other hand the Lydian cavalry was a dreaded weapon).44a The fact is also noted by Sakellariou (1958, 430).
 He observes that Greek writers about the Ionian colonization never mention Lydians and concludes that they did not live near the coast.
 This is confirmed by Pherekydes (ap.
-Strabo 14, 1, 3 (cf. 7, 7, 2), who says that the coastal areas south of Ephesos were inhabited by Carians, north of it by Lelegians.
-"Les traditions locales des diverses villes ioniennes ne mentionnaient donc pas les Lydiens parmi les peuples qui ont précédé les Grecs dans ces lieux."
-So Drews 1992, 30 is right when he says: "More incredible <still> is that an inland people gripped by famine should have walked to the coast, built a fleet, embarked on a thousand mile voyage to an entirely unfamiliar land, and appropriated it."
-On the reference to the Lemnos inscription he answered: "Lemnos is not Lydia."
+Strabo 14, 1, 3; cf. 7, 7, 2), who says that the coastal areas south of Ephesos were inhabited by Carians, north of it by Lelegians.
+'Les traditions locales des diverses villes ioniennes ne mentionnaient donc pas les Lydiens parmi les peuples qui ont précédé les Grecs dans ces lieux.'
+So Drews (1992, 30) is right when he says: 'More incredible <still> is that an inland people gripped by famine should have walked to the coast, built a fleet, embarked on a thousand mile voyage to an entirely unfamiliar land, and appropriated it.'
+On the argument of the Lemnos inscription he answered: 'Lemnos is not Lydia.'
 Hencken (1968, 612, 614) suggested that the Tyrsênoi came from the north, settled on the Lydian coast and then fled again (to Italy) because of the famine.
-This is a possible, but not an attractive solution for which there is no evidence at all.
+This is a possible, but not an attractive solution for which there is no evidence.